pachterlab/SBP_2019/README.md

 Code for producing the analysis in the "Quantifying the tradeoff between sequencing depth and cell number in single-cell RNA-seq" by Valentine Svensson, Eduardo Beltrame and Lior Pachter

-The workflow has 4 steps:
+The workflow has 4 steps.
+The output data after each step can be downloaded from CaltechDATA at https://data.caltech.edu/records/1276

 ### 1) FASTQ Subsampling and processing with kallisto bus